acraven/acraven.github.io/_posts/2017-01-23-dockerised-dotnet-core-api-2-of-3.md

 You can confirm the API is running by navigating to [192.168.99.100:9000/ping](http://192.168.99.100:9000/ping) or [localhost:9000/ping](http://localhost:9000/ping) depending on your **Docker** installation.

 ### Summary
-We have dockerised our web API and we can build and run our web API with just a couple of commands.
-This is great from a development workflow point of view; for those that just want to consume this service all we need on our development machines is a **Git** client and a **Docker** client.
+We have dockerised our web API and we can build and run our web API with just a couple of commands, either locally or from a CI pipeline.
+This is great from a development workflow point of view too; for those that just want to consume this service all we need on our development machines is a **Git** client and a **Docker** client.
 As our web API evolves we could use **Docker Compose** to run any downstream messaging and database services.

 In the next post we will look into how we might productionise the web API.
-We need to secure our web API using the OWASP guidelines, we need a Continuous Integration pipeline and we need a mechanism of deploying our container from this pipeline into the wild.
+We need to secure our web API using the OWASP guidelines and we need a mechanism of deploying our container from a CI pipeline into the wild.